 Doha is world-famous for its collection of souqs, which are largely open-air marketplaces selling a wide variety of goods.
 Shopaholics will feel as though they've died and gone to heaven when perusing Doha's incredible range of souqs, where anything and everything can be bought.

-The most famous of Doha's traditional market-places is the Souq Waqif ('the Standing Market'), which sells gorgeous traditional garments (including Bedouin cloth), spices, perfumes, handicrafts and the best range of authentic Qatari souvenirs (such as dullahs and khawas, traditional coffee pots and small accompanying cups).
-Souq Waqif also has a fine selection of restaurants and food stalls turning out everything from traditional fare to international cuisine, and a couple of popular shisha bars.
+The most famous of Doha's traditional marketplaces is the Souq Waqif ('the Standing Market'), which sells gorgeous traditional garments (including Bedouin cloth), spices, perfumes, handicrafts, and the best range of authentic Qatari souvenirs (such as dullahs and khawas, traditional coffee pots, and small accompanying cups).
+Souq Waqif also has a fine selection of restaurants and food stalls turning out things like traditional fare, international cuisine, and a couple of popular shisha bars.

 Tourists looking to buy jewellery or gold in Doha should check out the Gold Souq, while those seeking a unique cultural experience should check out the Camel Souq and Falcon Souq (both located in downtown Doha's E-Ring), where you will be amazed at the prices that these magnificent animals can fetch.